-Understanding analysis codes and the basics of setting up custom ones
+Understanding analysis codes, how they work and the basics of setting up custom ones

-Analysis Codes are codes that describe the details of your transactions on a ledger.
+Analysis Codes are transactions that behave in certain ways on a statement.
+They describe the details of your transactions on a ledger.
 Arthur provides you with a set of default codes that tell a transaction how to behave.

 Contract Fee Charge – Generic code for a admin fee to prepare a contract